Achilles Announces New Board Members to Support Rapid Growth and Innovation in Ankle Rehabilitation

-Board Members Include: Influencer Simeon Panda, Ryan Kane, Dr. Gautier and Dr. Vincent
+Board Members Include: Influencers Simeon Panda, Ryan Kane, Dr. Gautier and Dr. Vincent

-MCALLEN, TEXAS / ACCESS Newswire / February 12, 2025 / Achilles, the revolutionary ankle rehabilitation machine trusted by professional athletes, celebrities, and elite sports teams, is proud to announce the addition of four new board members to support its rapid growth and global impact.
+MACALLEN, TX / ACCESS Newswire / February 14, 2025 / Achilles, the revolutionary ankle rehabilitation machine trusted by professional athletes, celebrities, and elite sports teams, is proud to announce the addition of four new board members to support its rapid growth and global impact.

-Achilles is currently utilized by nine professional sports teams and numerous universities and is revolutionizing the ankle rehabilitation industry in the United States and worldwide.
+Currently utilized by nine professional sports teams and numerous universities and revolutionizing the ankle rehabilitation industry in the United States and worldwide.
 Known for its innovative approach to recovery, injury prevention, and performance enhancement, Achilles continues to set the standard in sports science and rehabilitation.

 The newly appointed board members bring diverse expertise and prestigious accomplishments to Achilles: